 The above list includes very serious side effects and are usually very rare.
 You may need urgent medical attention or hospitalisation.

 Tell your doctor immediately if you notice any of the following side effects, particularly if they occur several weeks after stopping treatment with azithromycin:

 - severe stomach cramps

 - watery and severe diarrhoea, which may be bloody

 - fever, in combination with one or both of the above.

-Azithromycin can cause some bacteria, which are normally present in the bowel and normally harmless to multiply and therefore cause the above symptoms.
+Azithromycin can cause some bacteria, which are normally present in the bowel and normally harmless, to multiply and therefore cause the above symptoms.
 You may need urgent medical attention.
-However this side effect is rare.
+This side effect is rare.

 Do not take any medicine for this diarrhoea without first checking with your doctor.